cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 the [Google Artifact Registry](https://cloud.google.com/artifact-registry), as CUE uses the standard OCI protocols spoken by such registries.

-For this example, we will just run a local instance of the docker registry on port 5000.
+For this example we will run a local instance of the docker registry on port 5000.
-You will want to do this in a separate terminal so the docker instance remains running while you run the rest of the commands in the tutorial.
+If you need to run one locally, invoke the above `docker` command in a separate terminal so the registry remains running while you follow the rest of the tutorial.
 {{{end}}}

 ## Publish the module

 {{{with step}}}
-Set up the envirionment variables:
+Set up required envirionment variables:
 {{{with script "en" "init-environ"}}}
 #norun